-Emily Brosk, Volunteer Program Manager 209 379-2317, extension 14; fax: 209 379-2486; EBrosk@yosemite.org P.O.
-Box 230, El Portal, CA 95318

-FedEx or UPS: 5020 El Portal Road, El Portal, CA 95318
+Emily Brosk, Volunteer Program Manager Office Phone: 209 379-2761, EBrosk@yosemite.org P.O.
+Box 230, El Portal, CA 95318 FedEx or UPS: 5020 El Portal Road, El Portal, CA 95318

 46. What is the emergency contact procedure?

 If an emergency situation happens to you, the person you provided as the emergency contact in your online registration form will be contacted if you are unable to do so.
 Emergency contact information is treated as protected information that is available as needed and maintained by Yosemite Conservancy and the National Park Service.